Travel to Longyearbyen, Svalbard, Norway

 With only twelve passenger cabins, our ship is smaller than most ships in Svalbard, allowing you to travel farther into smaller inlets than other ships.
 Our small group size gives you the flexibility to seize the moment and enjoy special wildlife encounters.
 With two leaders and only twelve passengers, you will receive plenty of individual attention.
 And, with two Zodiacs, you have plenty of room for you and your photography gear.

-Because our two expeditions visit the archipelago back-to-back, spanning four weeks, your wildlife encounters will not vary much, but the July expedition may have slightly more opportunities for wildflowers.
+Because our two expeditions visit the archipelago back-to-back, spanning four weeks, your wildlife encounters will not vary much, but the July expedition may have slightly more opportunities for wildflowers and less ice.

 Don’t let a fear of seasickness scare you away!
 For all but the most sensitive, seasickness is rarely a problem in this region.
 It’s a good idea to bring medication if you get seasick or are unsure, but you may find that you do not need it after a couple days once you have your “sea legs.”
 Even those who have experienced seasickness reported that the incredible wildlife and overall experience were well worth the temporary discomfort.
 Read our suggestions for coping with seasickness and contact us if you have any concerns.